hoangthangta/TextGraphs17-shared-task/README.md

 ## Evaluation

 We see the task as a binary classification.
-Given a question, answer candidate, and a subgraph from knowledge grpah, your goal is assign a binary label to each pair.
+Given a question, answer candidate, and a subgraph from knowledge graph, your goal is to assign a binary label to each pair.

 For evaluation, we will adopt precision, recall, F1-measure, and accuracy.
 For your convenience, we publish an [evaluation script](https://github.com/uhh-lt/TextGraphs17-shared-task/blob/main/evaluation/evaluate.py).
 The evaluation script can be executed as follows:
 ```